Quality of Life

 EDUCATION

-Educational opportunities in Hart County abound.
+High quality education opportunities abound in Hart County for students at all levels.
 With 6 public schools, 244 teachers and 3,497 students, the student/teacher ratio is approximately 15:1.
 Classes for adults are offered at the Hart County Family Learning Center, Athens Technical College (18 miles), and North Georgia Technical College (18 miles).
-Colleges and Universities are a short commute from Hartwell’s City Center: Emmanuel College (20 miles) with 850 students, Clemson University, SC (43 miles) with 16,876 students, and University of Georgia with 30,000+ students (45 miles)
+Many accredited and nationally recognized colleges and universities are a short commute from Hartwell's City Center: Emmanuel College (20 miles) with 850 students, Clemson University, SC (43 miles) with 16,876 students, and University of Georgia with 30,000+ students (45 miles).
+These institutions guarantee a wealth of brain-power available for local businesses.

 HEALTHCARE